Blue Jam: Format

+Broadcast

-Three series were produced, with a total of eighteen episodes.
+Three series were produced of six episodes each.
 All episodes were originally broadcast weekly on BBC Radio 1.
 Series 1 was broadcast from 14 November to 19 December 1997; series 2 was broadcast from 27 March to 1 May 1998; and series 3 broadcast from 21 January to 25 February 1999.

-Series 1 – (Fridays) 14 November 1997 to 19 December 1997, from 00:00 to 01:00.

-Series 2 – (Fridays) 27 March 1998 to 1 May 1998, from 01:00 to 02:00.

-Series 3 – (Thursdays) 21 January 1999 to 25 February 1999, from 00:00 to 01:00.
+The episodes were broadcast early in the morning.
 The first five episodes of series 1 of Blue Jam were repeated by BBC Radio 4 Extra in February and March 2014, and series 2 was rebroadcast in December.

-Music

-Blue Jam features songs, generally of a downtempo nature, interspersed between (and sometimes during) sketches.
-Artists featured includes Massive Attack, Air, Morcheeba, The Chemical Brothers, Björk, Aphex Twin, Everything But the Girl and Dimitri from Paris, as well as various non-electronic artists including Sly and the Family Stone, Serge Gainsbourg, The Cardigans and Eels.

 Reception

-Blue Jam was favourably reviewed on several occasions by The Guardian and also received a positive review by The Independent.
+Blue Jam was favourably reviewed by The Guardian and also received a positive review by The Independent.
 Digital Spy wrote in 2014: "It's a heady cocktail that provokes an odd, unsettling reaction in the listener, yet Blue Jam is still thumpingly and frequently laugh-out-loud hilarious."
 Hot Press called it "as odd as comedy gets".
+It won the prize for comedy at the 2000 Sony Radio Awards.
+Vice described Blue Jam as "comedy extreme in its ambition".

 CD release

-A CD of a number of Blue Jam sketches was released on 23 October 2000 by record label Warp.
-Although the CD claims to have 22 tracks, the last one, "www.bishopslips.com", is not a track, but rather a reference to the "Bishopslips" sketch, which was cut in the middle of a broadcast.
-Most of the sketches on the CD were remade for Jam.
+Warp Records released a compilation of Blue Jam sketches on 23 October 2000.
+Vice described the release as Warp's "boldest act of diversification".